 How did Eternal Perspective Ministries begin? part 1

-This month marks the 20th anniversary for Eternal Perspective Ministries, the nonprofit ministry I founded in 1990.
-Some of you who read my blog might not know much about EPM, so thought I’d share in two blog posts about the abortion clinic lawsuits that led to my resignation as a pastor and to the beginning of EPM.
+Some of you who read my blog might not know much about Eternal Perspective Ministries, the nonprofit ministry I founded in 1990, so I thought I’d share in two blog posts about the abortion clinic lawsuits that led to my resignation as a pastor and to the beginning of EPM.